 White Masai, The

 Whilst on holiday Corinne Hoffman fell in love with a Masai warrior.
 After overcoming all sorts of obstacles she moved into a tiny shack with him and his mother and spent four years in Kenya.
 Slowly but surely, the dream began to crumble.
 She eventually fled back home with her baby daughter.

-'What an amazing story!
-One of the bravest and most vivid I've read in years, I'm not surprised it's a bestseller' Deborah Moggach
+'I've been completely riveted by it - in fact haven't put it down all morning.
+What an amazing story!... one of the bravest and most vivid I've read in years and I'm not surprised it's a bestseller' Deborah Moggach